iswunistuttgart/ControlTSN/README.md

 ### **Interact with the framework**
 The `RESTModule` starts a webserver which can be used to interact with the framework.
 Call [http://localhost:8080](http://localhost:8080) in a web browser to see a list of provided API Endpoints.
 From there you can interact by HTTP requests like `GET` and `POST`.

+## Todos
+The following list only serves to store all open items and does not include any prioritization.
+- The [sysrepo plugin](src/sysrepo/plugin/controltsn_plugin.c) must be adapted to the new events and data models.
+- The [common interface](src/common.c) implements many functions that simply call another function of the [sysrepo client](src/sysrepo/sysrepo_client.c) .
+There could be removed for the sake of clarity.